tobiaslabs/npmupdater/how-it-works.md

 ### `GET /update/{:moduleName}/{:sha} ->`

 	{
+		module: 'name of module, e.g. "ftp-core"',
+		repository: {
+			type: 'currently "git", maybe "svn" will be supported later',
+			url: 'url to the repo'
+		},
+		sha: 'commit sha to push to npm'
+		update: {
 			started: 'date the process was started',
 			finished: 'date the process was finished',
 			result: 'status returned from npm after pushing',
 			log: 'the log string as given by npm on issuing push (for debugging, mostly)' }
+	}